-All pre-licensure students (Basic-BSN and ASD) take the Comprehensive Predictor Assessment (CPA) during the semester in which they are enrolled in NRS 4026.
+All traditional BSN pre-licensure students (graduating in Fall 2025) will take the Comprehensive Predictor Assessment (CPA) during the semester in which they are enrolled in NRS 4031.
 Achievement of an 89% or higher predicted probability of passing the NCLEX-RN on the first attempt is the SON benchmark.
 Students will complete the ATI Practice Assessment A and B with remediation for a separate course grade prior to taking the Comprehensive Predictor Assessment.